complexorganizations/Data-Scraper/.github/tasks.md

-- [ ] Build a proper GUI for all the selectors, there are alot of things missing for multiple selectors
+- [ ] Add the code for all the selectors to backend
-- [ ] The selectors wont work properly
 - [ ] Instead of downloading the page and trying to use the selector, lets just do it like a browser.
 - [ ] Code Optimizations
 - [ ] Bug Fixing